 One day, right under the nose of oldest daughter Thomasin (Anya Taylor-Joy), their newborn is abducted mysteriously, opening a wound in the family dynamic that would fester and turn the family upon itself.

-Father William and young son Caleb (Harvey Scrimshaw) enter the forest to search for the baby.
+Weeks after the baby’s disappearance, Thomasin and young brother Caleb (Harvey Scrimshaw) enter the forest to search their traps for game.
 With cinematography this menacing and soundtrack this noisome, we could’ve told you nothing good would come of that venture… Caleb gets lost, finds a crouching house in the woods – the classic ominous fairytale visual – with a buxom woman exiting to greet him like dark syrup.
 This teen boy who has been noticing the burgeoning buds on his sister Thomasin’s chest, now being played by that very fantasy; this vision using his weakness against him, as she wraps her full lips on his…

 Days later, Caleb returns during a downpour, naked as sin and “bewitched” – in a trance-like state that distorts his body while speaking in tongues.
 They use the best medical procedures of the day to drive out the evil spirit – bleeding and prayers (which is still more effective than the American Health Care insurance system) – while the two little twins of the family (Ellie Grainger and Lucas Dawson) scream accusations at Thomasin for being a witch, while going into their own little convulsions.
 Of course, the parents take the twins’ claims very seriously because any teen as cute and hot as Thomasin was definitely in league with the devil.